MBuffenoir/autobuild/README.md

 ## Create a local repo for your app

-For this tutorial you will use a very simple Flask application, written in python, and create a production ready docker image.
+For this tutorial you will use a very simple Flask application, written in python, and create a production ready Docker image.

 Create a folder for your application code and initiate a git repo in it with: